fourieraudio/docs/versioned_docs/version-1.4.0/transform.engine/engine-upgrade.md

 ## **Licensing Considerations**

-Since your plugins were initially scanned by your previous version of **transform**.engine, to ensure full compatibility with newly-added features and improvements, these plugins must be rescanned.
+Since your plugins were initially scanned by the previous version of **transform**.engine, after some upgrades you may need to rescan your plugins to ensure full compatibility with newly-added features.

 If a rescan is needed, in the library tab, you will see the following warning: